-Course Description : This course will provide the student with a thorough understanding of the basic concepts of organic chemistry laboratory.
-They will learn the different quantitative extraction and purification procedures of organic analysis at pilot experiments.
-Students will become familiar with the understanding of chemical phenomena, hydrocarbons, stereochemical (3-dimensional) aspects of structure; strategies of organic synthesis will be emphasized by means of hand-on experiments.
+Course Description: This course will provide the student with a thorough understanding of the advance concepts of organic chemistry laboratory.
+They will learn the different reactions for qualitative identification of various functional groups and purification procedures of organic analysis at pilot experiments.
+Students will become familiar with the understanding of chemical phenomena, hydrocarbons, stereochemical (3-dimensional) aspects of structure; strategies of organic synthesis.
 This course is intended for chemistry, biochemistry, molecular biology, chemical engineering, and other students on scientific or professional career paths.

+Course Objectives:

-Course Objectives : By the end of the course, students will:
+By the end of the course, students will: